Statistical learning on randomized data to verify quantum state approximate k-designs: Results

-where $\delta^{m}_{(k)}(j,t_i)$ is the value of the trace distance obtained using Eq.~\ref{eq:tr-distance} for dataset-based method $m$ evaluated at time step $t_i$.
-The label $j$ indicates the sample number.
-Thus, Fig.~\ref{datasetsize} shows the efficacy of the chosen method $m$ in characterising the ensemble of states as quantum $k$-design with respect to the number of measurements needed for $k=2$.
-For statistical robustness, the mean and standard deviation of the relative error is calculated over $T=21$ time steps and $M=10$ repetitions of the sampling process.
-The mean provides information about the biases of each method $m$ and the standard deviation about their reliability in providing precise estimations of the trace distance.
-In Fig.~\ref{datasetsize}, we find that the best method for characterizing the ensemble of states is maxLK method which although overestimates for simulated measurements below 10, the M.R.E. quickly decreases with increasing measurement sample size crossing the dashed-line at about 45 simulated measurements.
-For $||\mathcal{D}||>1000$ simulated measurements, the M.R.E. converges to zero.
-The cRBM approach shows poor results in the low sample regime but improves rapidly as more measurements become available ($||\mathcal{D}||>1000$). cRBM performs much worse than maxLK in the low sampling regime because the actual number of samples that can be used for training the cRBM is much lower that size of the available dataset $\mathcal{D}(z_B)$.
-This is related to a technical constraint where the algorithm requires at least one measurement to be in the $Z$ basis (which is hardwired in the software implementation) for sub-system $A$, which is sometimes missed in the random measurement scheme.
+where $\delta^{m, j}_{(k)}(t_i)$ is the value of the trace distance obtained using Eq.~\ref{eq:tr-distance} for dataset-based method $m$ evaluated at time step $t_i$.
+The label $j$ indexes the repetition of the numerical experiment.
+Thus, Fig.~\ref{datasetsize} shows the efficacy of the chosen method $m$ in characterizing the ensemble of states as a quantum $k$-design with respect to the number of measurements needed for $k=2$.
+For statistical robustness, the mean of the relative error is calculated over $T=21$ time steps and $M=10$ repetitions of the sampling process.
+In Fig.~\ref{datasetsize}, we find that the best method for characterizing the ensemble of states is the MLE method, showing a relatively low value of the error $\epsilon_{MAPE}$ across the range of dataset sizes studied in this work, including in the low sample regime.
+For $||\mathcal{D}||>1000$ simulated measurements, $\epsilon_{MAPE}$ converges to zero.
+The cRBM approach shows poor results in the low sample regime but improves rapidly as more measurements become available ($||\mathcal{D}||>1000$). cRBM performs much worse than MLE in the low sampling regime because the actual number of samples that can be used for training the cRBM is much lower than the size of the available dataset $\mathcal{D}(z_B)$.
+This is related to a technical constraint where the algorithm requires at least one measurement to be in the $Z$ basis (which is hardwired in the software implementation \cite{Beach2019}) for subsystem $A$, which is sometimes missed in the random measurement scheme.
 Removing this constraint in future implementations of the software will potentially help in making better predictions.
+Shadow tomography performs better than cRBM in the low sampling regime but its error $\epsilon_{MAPE}$ converges to zero slower than cRBM and MLE.
+It appears that reconstructing the density matrix directly from the measurements in randomly chosen bases, as performed in shadow tomography (refer to \ref{shadowtom}) requires more measurements to achieve the same level of accuracy in characterizing quantum $k$-designs compared to maximum-likelihood method.
 Lastly, the standard frequentist approach exhibits a consistent overestimation of the trace distance throughout the investigated dataset sizes, with no significant improvement with increasing sample size.
-This is because in the frequentist approach we have only $Z$ basis measurements for sub-system $A$ that eventually does a poor job of capturing the full information of the wavefunction.
-Despite both cRBM and maxLK approaches performing better in the high measurement regime, the latter method has better accuracy and is few orders of magnitudes faster to train.
-The stars on the $x$-axis indicate the minimum number of simulated measurements needed at each time step in order to get the best possible result for each of the three algorithms: $57$ for the frequentist approach, $45$ for the ensemble maxLK and $256$ for the ensemble cRBM.
-These are used to produce the results in Fig. \ref{fig:trdist23}.
+This is because in the frequentist approach we have only $Z$ basis measurements for subsystem $A$, as is typical in conventional Rydberg experiments, which implies that it does a poor job of capturing the full information of the state function.
+Although all approaches perform better in the high measurement regime, the MLE method has better accuracy and it is a few orders of magnitudes faster to train.
+The stars on the $x$-axis indicate the minimum number of simulated measurements needed at each time step in order to get the best possible result for each of the algorithms within the range of dataset sizes analyzed.
+These are also summarized in Table \ref{table_1} and are used to compare each of the methods in Fig. \ref{fig:trdist23}.